A gloved hand holding a medical pill or capsule.

 Module 3 (CMC) data needs to demonstrate that the biologic is consistently manufactured, controlled, and characterised to meet quality, safety, and efficacy standards.
 Regulatory authorities like HSA, EMA, and FDA expect comprehensive, well-justified data covering:

-- Drug substance characterisation: Physicochemical properties, biological activity, glycosylation profiles, impurities, and batch consistency (ICH Q5A/B/C, FDA CMC Guidance).
+• Drug substance characterisation: Physicochemical properties, biological activity, glycosylation profiles, impurities, and batch consistency (ICH Q5A/B/C, aligned with FDA biologics license application requirements)

 1. Incomplete CMC Information